jerenius/icinga2-client-resin/README.md

 ## A Simple icinga2-client for Resin

-This is a simple [resin.io][resin-link] -based icinga2-client running in Docker-container
+This is a simple Icinga-client container to be used with [resin.io][resin-link].

-This project is not useful unless you have a Icinga2 master -node running in your network.

-The image is still in development and there's no autoconfiguration yet, and I'm working on it.
+You need an Icinga2 -master node to make use of this image.

+I do not provide an image for the master node and you need to figure this out on your own.
+If you found your way here, you probably have Icinga2 master running.
+If you are looking Icinga2 master running in a Docker -container, I suggest you take a look at the Icinga2 demo container.

 If you want to clone this repo, simply run:
 ```